 Chinese authorities have observed that the increase in AML efforts by banks has been accompanied by increased laundering through the underground banking system and trade fraud.
 Value transfer via trade goods, including barter exchange, is a common component in Chinese underground finance.
 Many Chinese underground trading networks in Africa, Asia, the Middle East, and the Americas participate in the trade of Chinese-manufactured counterfeit goods.

+China is not a major offshore financial center.
 China has multiple Special Economic Zones (SEZs) and other designated development zones at the national, regional, and local levels.
 SEZs include Shenzhen, Shantou, Zhuhai, Xiamen, and Hainan, along with 14 coastal cities and over 100 designated development zones.
-It is not a major offshore financial center.

 To view the full text, click here.